Cristianboy9/Discord-Raid-Bot/README.md

 ❌ 10 stars i add a mass ban and kick members

+❌ 15 I add ghost ping that send a message in all channels and delete

 More Cominges soon!

 ## 🛠 How costumize the bot 🛠